Biga

 - Improved extensibility: Despite being stiff, biga still relaxes the final dough enough for easier shaping and stretching

 The science comes down to water activity.
-Less available water slows yeast metabolism, so fermentation takes longer — but that extra time lets enzymes break down starches into sugars, developing flavors that a short, fast ferment cannot match.
+Less available water slows yeast metabolism, so fermentation takes longer.
+That extra time lets enzymes break down starches into sugars, developing flavors that a short, fast ferment cannot match.

 Biga formula